lcdr/pyraknet/README.md

 #### Requirements:
 * Python 3.6

+### Installation

+`pip install hg+https://bitbucket.org/lcdr/pyraknet` should handle the installation automatically.
+If you run into problems you might have to execute pip as admin, or if you have multiple Python versions installed explicitly use the pip of the compatible Python version.

 ### Sample server setup
 Run python -m pyraknet or execute \_\_main\_\_.py to start a sample server that will send packets manually, from ./packets/